 Besides these common oils, there are a few others, such as aniseed, mugwort, camphor, and parsley that need to be avoided when breastfeeding (17).

 Things To Consider Before Using EOs When Breastfeeding

 consider these points to make safe use of essential oil when breastfeeding (18).

 - EOs are different from herbs.
-Thus, a herb may be safe to use while breastfeeding, but it is not necessary that its essential oil is safe, too.
+Thus, a herb may be safe to use while breastfeeding, but its essential oil not necessarily safe.

 - The chemical composition of all the essential oils is not the same.
 For example, EOs rich in phenols and aldehydes may cause allergy in some individuals.
 Maternal allergy can impact breastfeeding and the infant’s health.